ukparliament/ontologies/meta/weeknotes/2021/19/index.md

 Anya, Robert and Michael once more met with [Oli](https://twitter.com/olihawkins) to chat through all things elections, candidates and constituencies.
 Which is always a pleasure.
 A [picture of the candidate database](https://github.com/ukparliament/ontologies/blob/master/meta/relational/candidates/candidates.pdf) was sketched which Anya, Robert and Michael have now half stitched into [our more relational efforts](https://github.com/ukparliament/ontologies/blob/master/meta/relational/index.md).
 For now, it's only there in pixels.
 SQL and design notes to follow shortly.

+## So we went to the pub

+In years past this would have been less than remarkable, We have visited many pubs on a number of occasions and never had much cause to regret it.
+He types through half-opened and remarkably red eyes.
+But in recent months, our pub skills have had cause to suffer.
+So it is of note that on Friday, Anya, young Robert and Michael were joined by boss brarian Bryn and our [Dan](https://twitter.com/danbri) for pints and chummer that took in Hansard, statements, claims, Wikidata and all things fact checking.
+Michael, being drunk, went off on a rant about why organisations need to be more porous.
+Dan seemed to agree and had a half-formed plan for co-working across the, erm, civic tech space.
+Michael would like to apologise for getting drunk and ranting but also alert our reader to [more rantings on a similar subject here](https://smethur.st/posts/176135863).